mcote01/itwinjs-core/core/imodel-bridge/twoProcessConnector.md

 BridgeRunner --> iModelHub: unlock connector channel
 ```

-The diagram may not make it clear that 2PConnector.js is reading from a *stream* of data produced by Reader.x.
-The reader and connector run in parallel.
-The reader is free to read the external data sequentially.
-There is no requirement that all data must be read before synchronization can proceed.
-Instead, the connector should convert and items as it receives them.
-The connector must be ready for items to arrive in *external source order*, not in iModel order.
+It should be understood that the Reader.x is writing and returning a *stream* of data.
+This caters to the case where the connector can process the items as they come in.
+That is the most scalable approach.

+One goal is the keep the Reader.x program as
+The user may write the The reader may return items in *external source order*.
+The connector subclass should then must be ready to put them into iModel order.
+(See below on how to simplify a connector.)

 ## How to Simplify a Connector